9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 The `State` monad lets us plumb a piece of mutable state through our code.
-Sometimes, we would like to be able to pass some *immutable* state around, such as a program\'s configuration data.
+Sometimes, we would like to be able to pass some *immutable* state around, such as a program's configuration data.
 We could use the `State` monad for this purpose, but we could then find ourselves accidentally modifying data that should remain unchanged.

-Let\'s forget about monads for a moment and think about what a *function* with our desired characteristics ought to do.
-It should accept a value of some type `e` (for *environment*) that represents the data that we\'re passing in, and return a value of some other type `a` as its result.
+Let's forget about monads for a moment and think about what a *function* with our desired characteristics ought to do.
+It should accept a value of some type `e` (for *environment*) that represents the data that we're passing in, and return a value of some other type `a` as its result.
 The overall type we want is `e -> a`.

-To turn this type into a convenient `Monad` instance, we\'ll wrap it in a `newtype`.
+To turn this type into a convenient `Monad` instance, we'll wrap it in a `newtype`.

 :::: captioned-content